 Depending on how many stops you have along the way, a relatively fit person should be able to make it to Puyo in four to five hours.
 Once there, you can, if slightly crazy, turn around and cycle back.
 However, what most people do is take the bus back to Baños - the companies seem pretty used to stowing bikes underneath.

-Cost: Bike rental should cost no more than $7 per bike, and the bus back $2.50 per person.
+Cost: Bike rental should cost no more than $7 per bike (although some of the bigger outlets charge $10), and the bus back $2.50 per person.
 Please note: there is NO charge for transporting your bike on the bus, despite what grumpy ticket women may tell you!
 Remember to bring water and snacks, although there are plenty restaurants along the way to stop off at.